BILINGUAL SHOPIFY · BUILT IN JAPAN

 Let's build a store that sells in both languages

 Tell me about your brand and where you want to sell.
-You'll get a straight answer and one fixed quote — no agency runaround.
+You will get a straight answer and one fixed quote.
+No discovery phase, no account manager.

 Prefer to reach out in Japanese?
-You are welcome to — Japanese inquiries are handled by a native speaker.
+Go ahead.
+Japanese inquiries are answered by a native speaker.